-The Head of Year is Mr N Hill: firstname.lastname@example.org.
-He is supported by nine Form Tutors.
+The Head of Year is Mrs Short: firstname.lastname@example.org.
+She is supported by a team of seven Form Tutors.
 They can be emailed at any time to answer relevant queries or questions.
 Subject queries should be addressed to the subject teachers (see Curriculum for Heads of Department).
 A full list of staff emails is available for other queries.

 Key Academic Focus

 Year 11 is an extremely important time for all students, as they work towards the completion of their GCSE studies.
 Students continue to be encouraged to participate in school life in many ways, in sports, music, drama and house events, however, it is important to be aware of the added pressure that comes with completing GCSE courses.
 All subjects set homework at least once a week but there are no set days for homework to be issued.

 Students are offered additional support sessions for all subjects at different times of the year.
 Here they can revisit old topics, complete extra work on Controlled Assessments or receive extra support from staff.
 Additional GCSE Support takes place in the lunchtime and after school clubs which run throughout each term.

 Continued parental support and a quiet place to work at home remains essential throughout Year 11, particularly as mock exams and GCSEs approach.
 All students feel pressure at this time.
 The vast majority manage this well.
 For others it is more difficult and the Home-School Link Worker, Mrs Sanderson, is always happy to talk things through with both parents and students.

 From Monday to Thursday we offer an extended day, until 8.00pm.
 This is to accommodate the needs of busy parents who may, due to work commitments etc, not always be on hand at the end of the normal school day.
 It also proves beneficial to students who, working towards GCSEs, benefit from the more structured supervised homework, with staff on hand to assists with queries, that is offered by the Boarding Department.